Document with AI-powered Pages

 Move Page

-Transfer a Page to a different project in your workspace.
+Transfer a page to Wiki, Teamspace or a different Project in your workspace.

 Lock Page